nestauk/eurito_indicators/test/README.md

 # Testing on the browser

+`npm run selenium` will launch all unit tests cointained in `test/browserstack/scripts/automate`.
-This directory contains code created for determining layout breakpoints across display devices and configurations.

-Though the code is not well organized nor easy to read, it may eventually serve as the basis for running more tests directly in the browser through Browserstack using Selenium and/or Cypress.
+The `gauge-displays` directory contains code created for determining layout breakpoints across display devices and configurations.
+Though this code is not well organized nor easy to read, it's serving as the basis for running more tests directly in the browser through Browserstack using Selenium.

-It will need some heavy refactoring however before it's ready for that however.
+However, it still needs some heavy refactoring and cleanup.

+TODO:

+ * Rewrite test runner in functional style, separating test-list generation from test running.
+ * Add Browserstack session & queue management.
+ * Describe testing setup procedure on Browserstack and Github.
+ * Run on all os/browser/version configurations available on Browserstack.